tlab-wide/Smartpole-VR-AWSIM/README.md

 - Timing of eHMI signals
 - Effectiveness in different real-world situations

-### Running VR Simulations on Oculus Quest
+### Running VR Simulations on Meta Quest

-To run the VR scenarios on Oculus Quest:
+To run the VR scenarios on Meta Quest:

 1. **Prerequisites**
    - Windows PC
    - Meta Quest 2 or newer
    - USB-C cable for PC connection
-   - Oculus Link software installed
+   - Meta Air Link software installed

 2. **Setup Steps**
    - Connect your Meta Quest to your PC using the USB-C cable